Wounded Knee Massacre

 Immediately following the massacre, Forsyth ordered the transportation of 51 wounded Miniconjou to the Pine Ridge Agency.
 Hundreds of Lakota who lived there fled the area in horror; some even ambushed the 7th Cavalry in retaliation, prompting Miles to dispatch more troops to the area to quell further resistance.
 On January 2, 1891, a band of Lakota went to the site of the massacre and rescued a few survivors from the snow.
 The following day the U.S. Army unceremoniously buried 146 Miniconjou in a mass grave where the Hotchkiss guns had been placed, a location today known as Cemetery Hill.
 Many of the corpses were naked.
 Modern scholars estimate that between 250 and 300 Miniconjou were killed in total, almost half of whom were women and children.
 At least 25 U.S. soldiers also died, many likely fallen to friendly fire.

 The BIA attempted to portray the destruction at Wounded Knee as a battle, but later investigations and eyewitness accounts clearly established the event as a massacre.
 There was no significant armed resistance, because of the weapons confiscation, and the U.S. Army combatants significantly outnumbered the Miniconjou present.
 It is plausible that the 7th Cavalry committed this atrocity to avenge their humiliation at the Little Bighorn.
 Miles was appalled at their actions, stripped Forsyth of his command, and conducted an investigation of the events.
 However, Forsyth was deemed innocent and restored to his former post.
-Furthermore, 20 U.S. cavalrymen received a Congressional Medal of Honor, the highest honour conferred upon a member of the U.S. armed forces.
+Furthermore, 20 U.S. cavalrymen received a Congressional Medal of Honor, the highest honor conferred upon a member of the U.S. armed forces.
 In June 2019 several members of the U.S. House of Representatives introduced the Remove the Stain Act, a bill that would rescind those awards.
-The measure was cosponsored by Rep. Deb Haaland, one of the first American Indian women to serve in Congress.
+The measure was cosponsored by Rep. Deb Haaland, one of the first Native American women to serve in Congress.

 Myles Hudson